The low-rank hypothesis of complex systems

-\textbf{Random graphs.} A random network can be described by a random matrix
+\textbf{Random graphs.} A random graph can be described by a random matrix

-where $\langle W \rangle$ is the expected weight matrix and $X$ is a zero-mean random matrix.
+where $\langle W \rangle$ is the expected weight matrix and $R$ is a zero-mean random matrix.
 Even if one instance in a typical model is generally of full rank $N$, the expected weight matrix $\langle W \rangle$ is often defined as an element-wise function of a low-rank matrix $L$, i.e.,

 where $\phi$ is a real-valued function of a real variable.
+This is an alternative, but equivalent, way to write $\langle W \rangle = \Phi(L)$ as in the main text.
 In Table~\ref{tab:random_graphs}, we list some classical examples of random graphs and the corresponding low-rank matrices.

+In \prettyref{SIsubsec:svd_random_graph}, we also report random network models involving two low-rank matrices, such as the general weighted soft configuration model, the general weighted directed soft configuration model, and the $S^1$ weighted random geometric model, along with other examples (and counter-examples) from network science (e.g., Watts-Strogatz model), random matrix theory, spin glasses, machine learning, and neuroscience.
+Based on these observations and those of Ref.~\cite{Valdano2019}, one can create many new random graphs with matrices of different ranks.

-It is straightforward to assess the low rank of $L$, but it is harder to assess the low rank of $\langle W \rangle$.
-For the directed soft configuration model (DSCM), we show in Lemma~\ref{lem:expectedA_infinite_sum} (\prettyref{SIsubsec:exponential_decrease}) that $\langle W \rangle$ is an infinite sum of rank 1 matrices.
-This observation then leads to Theorem~\ref{thm:upper_bound_singvals_scm_simplified} which demonstrates that the singular values of $\langle W \rangle$, in at least two disjoint density regimes, are bounded above by an exponentially decreasing term. \begin{theorem}[Simplified version of Theorem~\ref{thm:upper_bound_singvals_scm}] Let $\sigma_1\geq ...\geq \sigma_N$ be the singular values of the DSCM expected matrix $\langle W\rangle$.
+It is straightforward to assess the low rank of $L$, but it is harder to assess the low rank of $\langle W \rangle$ when $\phi$ is nonlinear.
+For example, in the directed soft configuration model (DSCM), $\phi = \phi_{\mathrm{FD}}$, a Fermi-Dirac distribution and in its weighted version (WDSCM), $\phi = \phi_{\mathrm{BE}}$, a Bose-Einstein distribution.
+For both models, the following theorem demonstrates that the singular values of their expected weight matrix are bounded above by an exponentially decreasing term. \begin{theorem}[Simplified version of Theorems~\ref{thm:upper_bound_singvals_scm} and \ref{thm:upper_bound_singvals_wdscm}] \phantom{henri}